JaimeRedondo/Mushrooms_Classification/README.md

 # Mushrooms Classification

-There are many species of mushrooms in our environment, they are located in different wooded areas of our planet.
-It is said that one of the countries with more richness of mushrooms is our country, Spain.
-In this country, there is a great deal of diversity, the purpose of this project is to study the mushrooms of one of the provinces where this biodiversity is most evident, Guadalajara.
+There are many species of mushrooms located in different areas of our planet.
+In fact, it is said that one of the countries with more variety of mushrooms is our country, Spain.
+The purpose of this project is to study the mushrooms of one of the provinces where this biodiversity is most evident, Guadalajara.
 This project consists of identifying images of mushrooms from Guadalajara by applying Deep Learning, more specifically convolutional neural networks, specialised in image processing.

 # Objective

-Classify mushrooms, you can choose between All regions and only Guadalajara region as we will explain later.
-In our case, the dataset used is 60 images per mushroom from Guadalajara Region (almost 50 types of mushrooms).
+The aim of this project is to classify different mushrooms.
+You have the possibility of choosing between All regions and only Guadalajara depending on your interest.
+The results for this project have been obtained made with a dataset with 60 images per mushroom from Guadalajara region (almost 50 types of mushrooms).

 # How to get the data and run the code